nszumowski/game-night-manager/README.md

 ## Frontend

-- **React**: A popular JavaScript library for building user interfaces, which will allow you to create a responsive and dynamic web app.
+- **React**: A popular JavaScript library for building user interfaces.
-- **Redux**: For state management, to handle the complex state interactions in your app.
+- **Redux**: For state management, to handle the complex state interactions in the app.
-- **Axios**: For making HTTP requests to your backend and the BoardGameGeek API.
+- **Axios**: For making HTTP requests to the backend and the BoardGameGeek API.
-- **React Router**: For handling routing in your web app.
+- **React Router**: For handling routing in the web app.
+- **Tailwind CSS**: For styling components.

 ## Backend